sohailsomani/soso-state/README.md

 in one place.

 With `soso.statetree`, you describe the shape of any portion of your state and combine it as needed for a particular application.
-Less thinking = good.
+Less thinking about boilerplate means more time thinking about the actual business problem.

 ## Main Features

-* Intuitive syntax
+* Intuitive (hopefully) syntax
+* Composable state and model behavior
 * Potentially as efficient, if not more efficient than hand-written code, with fewer bugs and way less code
 * Sensible default behaviour